-To be listed in the directory please send an email to email@example.com, listing costs £15 per membership year.
-Details should include the following: company or trading name, contact name, telephone and web address and a summery of your skills, in no more than 1000 characters including spaces.
+To be listed in the directory please send an email to firstname.lastname@example.org, listing costs £15 per membership year.
+Details should include the following: company or trading name, contact name, telephone and web address and a summary of your skills, in no more than 1000 characters including spaces.

 I have many years experience in photographing for Galleries, Museums, Conservators, Artists , Craftsmen and private owners.

 This includes Artwork Photography, Installation & Architectural Photography, Press and PR, and Digital Archiving.

 With over 15 year’s experience in Photography I specialise in the Cultural and Heritage sector, as well as fine art and antiques.
 I have been trained and have extensive experience in handling and photographing all manner of objects of all shapes, sizes and materials, including rare books and fragile works on paper and I have a full understanding of museum practices.
 I offer a friendly and professional service, producing high quality, fully colour managed imagery both for record purposes and/or creative images for publication.

 CHD Ltd., is formed by the partnership of two experienced cultural heritage photographers James Stevenson and Ken Jackson.
 Both have worked in UK National Museums and have considerable combined experience in this field.
 Customers will receive a service and quality product which would satisfy any major museum.